brandur/sorg/content/articles/redis-cluster.md

 The before and after error cliff [2]:

-!fig src="/assets/images/redis-cluster/errors.png" caption="Errors subsiding after a transition to Redis Cluster."
+{{Figure "Errors subsiding after a transition to Redis Cluster."
+(NewImgSrcAndAlt "/assets/images/redis-cluster/errors.png" "Errors subsiding after a transition to Redis Cluster.")}}

 ## The limits of operation (#limits)